openthread/ot-ns/cli/README.md

 ### move \<node-id\> \<x\> \<y\>

-Move a node to the target position.
+Move a node to the target position (x,y).

 ```bash
 > move 1 200 300